 I am a heavier runner.
 Heavier as in I practice upper-body powerlifting.
 I am approx. 183LBS. and 5’10.75″.
-I am by no means overweight, but with running ultras, I need to have an extremely low bodyfat composition to compete with the less muscular, faster individuals.
-To cut weight this season i turned to a no-sugar diet, and seriously decreased my alcohol consumption.
-While I experimented with a no sugar diet this spring, I quickly found the great benefits that came along with it.
+I am by no means overweight, but with running ultras, I need to have an extremely low body fat composition to compete with the less muscular, faster individuals.
+To cut weight this season I turned to a no-sugar diet, and seriously decreased my alcohol consumption.
+While I experimented with a no-sugar diet this spring, I quickly found the great benefits that came along with it.
 As we moved into the summer months I began my search for an electrolyte powder that did not contain any sugar.
-I took to the Trail and Ultrarunning group on Facebook and was plastered with overwhelming support and reccomendations.
+I took to the Trail and Ultrarunning group on Facebook and was plastered with overwhelming support and recommendations.

 Pros: Plenty of

 flavors, tastes great, high in micro-nutrients compared to other powders

 UCAN is great because it was made by a great company.
 Go to their website and you will find plenty of science and studies that back their product.
 This is what ultimately sold me, I was able to trust these people.
 I felt very nutritionally equipped with this electrolyte.
 There were a few downfalls though.
 The first being the aftertaste.
 It wasn’t just a usual after-taste, it was one of those stick-to-your-tongue aftertastes.
 I stored these mixtures in two soft flasks that were mounted in my chest pockets.
 With storage on your chest, it is inevitable that the mixture will shake a lot.
 Unfortunately, I found that when UCAN is shaken, it begins to foam up.
 This was a problem as I drank the foamy mixture and began to burp.
 Burping while running is never fun.